GASCUK/OpenStreetMap-ArcGIS/Data/README.md

 ##Data
-To make the process easier the dissolved land polygon and bathymetry data have been combined into a file geodatabase that can then have the OSM data loaded into it.
+To make the process easier the dissolved land polygon and bathymetry data have been combined into a file geodatabase that can then have the OSM data loaded into it: [download]().

 The Natural Earth bathymetry shapefiles and the OSM land polygons are available for download if desired:
 - The bathymetry layers utilise the Natural Earth bathymetry data available at [naturalearthdata.com](http://www.naturalearthdata.com/downloads/10m-physical-vectors/10m-bathymetry).
 Select download all and unzip.